 A key feature of Einstein’s Relativity, the equivalence principle (EP), states that an object in free fall is in the same reference frame as an inertial frame.
 Put another way; it means that an object experiencing gravity can be thought of as an object resisting a change in its motion, or something with inertia.
 So as you pass the EH, you will not notice any changes because we have made the transition in reference frames, from outside the EH (inertia) to the inside (gravitational).
 I would not perceive any difference in my reference frame once I pass the EH.
 In fact, it would only be in my attempt to escape the black hole that I would notice my inability to do so (Ouellette).

 A couple of concepts from Quantum Mechanics are also going to be key in our discussion of the FP and will be mentioned here in board strokes.
 It is worth reading the ideas behind all of these in length but I will attempt to get the major points across.
 The first is the concept of entanglement, where two particles which interact with each other can pass information about one another based solely on the actions done to one of them.
 For example, if two electrons become entangled, by changing the spin (a fundamental property of an electron) to up, the other electron will respond accordingly, even at great distances, and become spin down.
 The main point is that they are not physically touching after entanglement but are still connected and can influence each other.

 It is also important to know that in Quantum Mechanics, only “monogamous quantum entanglement” can occur.
 This means that only two particles can be entangled with the strongest bond and that any subsequent bonding with other particles will result in a lesser entanglement.
-This information, and any information (or state of an object) cannot be lost, according to unitarity.
-No matter what you do to a particle, information about it will be preserved, whether that be though its interaction with other particles and by extension entanglement.
-(Oulellette).
+This information, and any information (or state of an object), cannot be lost, according to unitarity.
+No matter what you do to a particle, information about it will be preserved, whether that be through its interaction with other particles and, by extension, entanglement (Oulellette).

 The Firewall Paradox